Guidance for Working Overseas

-The University has adopted the Universities and Colleges Employers Association (UCEA)/Universities Safety and Health Association (USHA) document Health and Safety Guidance when Working Overseas" as University policy subject to a number of amendments.
+The University has adopted the Universities and Colleges Employers Association (UCEA)/Universities Safety and Health Association (USHA) document Health and Safety Guidance when Working Overseas" as University policy.

 If you are uncertain whether the guidance applies to your proposed work activity please download the Flowchart.

 The UCEA/USHA guidance adopts the principles of planning, control and review and suggests how the associated functions and duties may be allocated.
 A course of action is proposed which leads to the identification of, and the pre-planning to counter, foreseeable problems, difficulties or events.
 It then suggests some strategies and checklists that can be employed to improve the safety of those working overseas.

 - Full University Guidance on Safety when Working Overseas

 DUTIES AND RESPONSIBILITIES

 Head of Department